pandaproject/panda/docs/api.rst

 Bulk create
 -----------

-To create objects in bulk you may ``PUT`` a an array of objects to either the global or a per-dataset endpoint.
+To create objects in bulk you may ``PUT`` an array of objects to either the global or a per-dataset endpoint.

 .. note::